on this page

 The gap fee doesn’t apply to families who get Additional Child Care Subsidy Child Wellbeing or Additional Child Care Subsidy Grandparent.
 That is because this subsidy generally covers 100% of the fee charged.

 There are some situations where a service can choose to waive a gap fee.
 It’s generally up to your child care service to waive a gap fee and this can be waived partially or in full.
 You should speak to your service to see if you’re eligible.

-Find more information about gap fee waiving on the Department of Education, Skills and Employment website.
+Find more information about gap fee waiving on the Department of Education website.

 Using Centrepay deductions